 - Use paper towels or an air dryer to dry hands and then, if possible, use a paper towel to turn off the faucet.

-Alcohol-based hand sanitizes make a good substitute for hand-washing when soap and water is not available.
-A recent study from the University of Chicago showed that while soap-and-water hand-washing was most effective in removing influenza virus from the hands, using alcohol-based hand sanitize was a close second.
-If you’re using an alcohol-based hand sanitize, apply product to one palm, rub your two hands together, making sure to reach all surfaces, and continue rubbing until hands are dry.
+Alcohol-based hand sanitizers make a good substitute for hand-washing when soap and water is not available.
+A recent study from the University of Chicago showed that while soap-and-water hand-washing was most effective in removing influenza virus from the hands, using alcohol-based hand sanitizer was a close second.
+If you’re using an alcohol-based hand sanitizer, apply product to one palm, rub your two hands together, making sure to reach all surfaces, and continue rubbing until hands are dry.

 Preventing a week or two of misery from the common cold or flu will be well worth those 20 seconds spent with soap and water.